The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 On that note, you might want to consider an all-wool or a cotton flatweave rug because they fit the qualifications above perfectly.

-What Type Of Rug Is Best For Bedroom?
+What Rug Is Best For a Bedroom?

 Also, this area is prone to high traffic so plush rugs might get worn down right away.

-What Type Of Rug Is Best For High Traffic Areas?
+What Rug For High Traffic Areas?

 We would recommend thinner rugs such as flatweaves or synthetics.
 This is because they can withstand high traffic and they don’t get damaged, faded, and frayed easily despite being scrubbed and cleaned too hard.